I have a blender that is right on my countertop, and it makes an awful sound whenever I use it.

 If this isn’t an option for you, then consider investing in a quieter model or slowing down your blending speed.

-You can consider buying a sound enclosure.
+You can consider buying a sound enclosure box for your blender.

 Instead of buying a sound enclosure, why not make your own?